-GoalsProject goals are to understand 1) the participation patterns of anglers on multiple spatial and temporal scales; 2) how participation patterns of anglers’ influence fish populations and associated communities; 3) how management actions influence angler participation patterns and, in turn, fish communities; and 4) interactions and feedback mechanisms between and among angler groups and fish communities.
+GoalsProject goals are to understand 1) the participation patterns of anglers on multiple spatial and temporal scales; 2) how participation patterns of anglers influence fish populations and associated communities; 3) how management actions influence angler participation patterns and, in turn, fish communities; and 4) interactions and feedback mechanisms between and among angler groups and fish communities.

-The project currently has eight study components.
+This project has seven study components.

-6. Spatial Distribution of Angler Parties.
+4. Spatial Distribution of Angler Parties.
 Anglers must decide where to fish within a waterbody, yet most assessments of fisheries via angler surveys provide only whole–waterbody estimates of angler pressure.
 Angler distribution within a waterbody is not uniform, and if anglers are not randomly distributed, then anglers are selecting for factors within a waterbody.
 Behavior for anglers fishing from the shoreline was recorded for entire, individual, fishing trips, and behavior was compared to angler-perceived fishing objectives.
 Angler objectives had little influence on behavior, and behavior had little influence on outcome.
 However, anglers that failed to capture a fish were more likely to shift to a non-catch-related objective during their fishing trip.
 Further, ease-of-access had the greatest effect on angler densities.
 By measuring within-trip angler behavior and site choice, we may be able to more effectively manage recreational fisheries at greater scales.

 Project WebsiteFish Hunt